creatorKoo/bitwarden-iterm-helper/README.md

     $ which bw
     /usr/local/bin/bw
     ```
     * Check response body same.
-If not, please report issue it.
+If not, please let me know through new issue.
 1. bitwarden-cli login.
 This need only once.
-If you already login, then skip this step.
+If you are already login, then skip this step.
     ```
     $ bw login
     ```
 1. git clone to home directory. or download and unzip home directory.
     * you must clone or unzip to home directory
     ```
     $ cd ~/
     $ git clone https://github.com/creatorKoo/bitwarden-iterm-helper.git
     ```
-1. Save your bitwarden item info by below rule.
+1. Save your ssh server info to bitwarden item by below rule.
     * name field
         * your item name
     * username field